Constructors in Java: Types of Constructors with Examples

 • Parameterized constructors in Java allow developers to provide more flexibility when constructing objects.

-• These constructors accept arguments that can be used for initializing the object's state.
+• These constructors accept arguments that can be used to initialize the object's state.

 • Parameterized constructors can be overloaded, allowing more than one version with different parameter lists to be called for various use cases.